imSarthakGautam/React_mini_projects/README.md

 ### React Props
 - arguments passed into React components, Every parent component can pass some information to its child components by giving them props.
+- passed inside the curly braces {}

+### React Components
+- reusuable portions of code that represents a part of a user interface.
+Components are used to render, manage, and update the UI elements
+- export default function _ComponentName_(){}
+- Here, default represents the main function of the component.

+### Virtual DOM and React Fiber
+Virtual DOM is replica of actual DOM
+Stops instantenous reloading/re-rendering of page for minor changes in a page, since not every update has to be applied immediately.
+Eg: Updates like animation have different priorities than textual changes

+## React Hooks

+- useState
+- useCallback
+- useRef
+- useEffect